 You’ll probably see more on one the dedicated snorkeling trips offered by a dive companies than you will on the combination beach and snorkeling cruises.

-Complimentary snorkeling gear is typically offered on most boat cruises.
-But be aware that quality and condition vary.
+Complimentary snorkeling gear is typically offered on most boat cruises, however be aware that quality and condition varies.
 If you have your own equipment, bring it.

 Where to Buy or Rent Equipment